zynksoftware/Zynk-Workflow/_docs/Key-Concepts-Section/Storage.md

 ### Application Logs
 The Log.sdf also stores any errors that occur in Zynk but not within a run of a workflow e.g. errors creating schedules.
 These can be viewed by choosing Tools -> Application Log from the main toolbar.

+For more detailed information on the log storage please visit [here](log-database).

 ## Truth Storage
 Filename: Zynk.sdf